 The Baptist College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and associate, baccalaureate and masters degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The Baptist College of Florida.
+Questions about the accreditation of The Baptist College of Florida may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACCOC's website (www.sacscoc.org).

 BCF is an accredited institutional member of the National Association of Schools of Music.
-BCF holds membership in the National Association of Independent Colleges and Universities, International Association of Baptist Colleges and Universities, and the National Council for State Authorization Reciprocity Agreements.
+BCF holds membership in the National Association of Independent Colleges and Universities, the International Association of Baptist Colleges and Universities, and the National Council for State Authorization Reciprocity Agreements.
 The college is authorized under federal law to enroll nonimmigrant students.